 The Institute for Global Engagement (IGE) promotes a globally engaged university through funded directed research and experiential learning opportunities.
 With its dynamic network of campus and community partners, the IGE supports UW Tacoma’s Global Innovation and Design (GID) Lab, a foundational program that uses design thinking principles to develop innovative solutions to real-world challenges at local and global scales.
 Together, the IGE and the Global Innovation and Design Lab add momentum to UW Tacoma's strategic goal of global learning and advance the University of Washington's imperative to be boundless.

 The Innovation and Design Award is a $500 quarterly award for UW Tacoma juniors and seniors to support their participation in community design thinking projects undertaken by the GID Lab.
-Successful applicants will assist in 1-3 design thinking projects during the quarter for which they receive the Award, enroll in 1-2 credits of Independent Study/Directed Research to receive academic credit for their work, and will share their design thinking experience and the results of their project(s) at the 2020 Global Engagement Conference.
+Successful applicants will assist in 1-3 design thinking projects during the quarter for which they receive the Award, enroll in 1-2 credits of Independent Study/Directed Research to receive academic credit for their work, and will share their design thinking experience and the results of their project(s) at the annual Global Engagement Conference.
 Number of awards per quarter is contingent upon funding.
 Deadline: Applications will be reviewed as soon as received and decisions made up to a week before the start of each quarter.

 To promote inclusive innovation